 Although many people do the right thing and set up a cold or hardware wallet when they restore the recovery phrase or wallet, it no longer works.
 This may be due to a single error like writing down one word in the wrong spot or mixing up different wallet information.

-It’s important to test out your wallet back up after you have created it.
+Test out your wallet back-up after creating it.
 Try restoring your wallet with the newly created recovery phrase.
-This saves a LOT of heartbreak down the road.
+This saves a LOT of heartbreak later.